AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 ## `Get Header for Identity Provider`

-Validate that a Identity Provider exists in the Tenant.
+Validate that a identity provider exists in the tenant.
             This endpoint is identical to the GET one but it does not return any objects in the body.